AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Dynamic Memory Allocation and Deallocation.md

 Memory allocated with _malloc()_ **does not have a datatype** by default and must be typecasted via `(datatype*)`.
 Any memory allocated with _malloc()_ must be freed with
 [_free()_](https://www.tutorialspoint.com/c_standard_library/c_function_free.htm).
 You could memorize the size of every datatype, or you could just use the [_sizeof() operator_](https://www.geeksforgeeks.org/sizeof-operator-c/).
 Really though, use the _sizeof()_ operator because the size of a given datatype may vary from system to system.

+Finally, if _malloc()_ cannot allocate memory (because there is not enough room), then it will return NULL.

 ```C
 #include <stdio.h>
 #include <stdlib.h>